bbcmicrobit/PythonEditor/docs/translations.md

 2. Push an update to `en.js`

-`crowdin upload sources`
+`crowdin upload sources -b new` where `new` is the branch we are using

 3. Pull translated updates eg to `lang/es.js` for Spanish

-`crowdin download -l es-ES` where es-ES is the country code
+`crowdin download -l es-ES -b new` where es-ES is the country code

 ## 4. Help